dannyrojo/iWorkout/README.md

 PARTii: Now it randomly cycles through exercises with a random duration for each.
 Achievements:  Learned how to incoporate rand() into MonkeyC, including a scrappy limiter for the numbers (thanks FlowState: https://forums.garmin.com/developer/connect-iq/f/discussion/3673/creating-a-random-number#pifragment-1298=2).
 Up Next:  Layout changes (graphics, animations, splash screens, etc).
 Vibrate Indicator for Heart Rate Zones.
 And later, testing menu coordination and input behavior.

 7/24/23:  Added a zone detector and a vibration function.
 Achievements:  Incorporating for loops for sleeker code.
 Next Steps:  Look at cleaning up the code further and making it more compact and modular.
 Animations, graphics, and menus!

+7/26/23:  Added graphics.
+After hours of coding animations, discovered that my device is incompatiable with an animation layer despite the reference documentation!
+Yay!
+However, Achievements Unlocked:  Introduced to global and project level variables in SDK.
+GIMP and FFMPEG as asset tools.
+Other resource management.
+Next steps:  Add settings and clean up code!